FitzwilliamMuseum/ahrc-creative-economy-fellows/_news/2019-03-07-she's-arrived.md

 date: 2019-03-07
 updated: 2019-03-07
 tags: [3d, AHRC, launch]
+thumbnail: /images/objects/IMG-20190307-WA0010.jpg
 ---

 Regular readers round here will know how exciting I find post.
 Any kind of post—letters, cards, receipts, forms, cardboard boxes, the New York Post, wooden dowels as part of 5-bar fences.
 I am equal opportunities for post.
 A Mail/Female Affirmative Action supporter.

 So you can imagine the unbridled joy at receiving an actual brown paper package tied up with string... containing our first-ever Box!

 Meet Pandora:

   ![IMG-20190307-WA0010.jpg](/images/objects/IMG-20190307-WA0010.jpg){: .img-fluid }

 (Also pictured:Bramley, who, despite Dan's suggestion, DOES NOT have 'sausage potential'.)

 She’s had quite the journey.
 From Hoxton to the British Museum (ably received by Jen’s husband, Sam; thanks, Sam!) to Islington to Cambridge, and now ready for her close-up.
 The Perspex boxes come in a CMYK colour-way.
 I knew we’d be taking the box to a wide range of outreach groups, and didn’t want it to be too obviously gendered (and they’d run out of black).
 So Pandora’s the exact colour of a daffodil— cheerful, distinctive, pleasingly squat.